 These versions are much more open in their progression.
 Throughout the game, you'll find items that will give you extra abilities such as the Sandals of Ikumptet for a higher jump or the Horus Feather for levitation.
 With six artifacts in total, the way the game is played it drastically changed.
-On top of the fast-faced shooting, there's an added emphasis on exploration and experimentation not dissimilar to Metroid's first foray into 3D with the Prime series.
+On top of the fast-paced shooting, there's an added emphasis on exploration and experimentation not dissimilar to Metroid's first foray into 3D with the Prime series.
 Some levels even have multiple exits which can only be accessed once certain abilities have been collected.

 What really stoked fans, and is probably reason why the Saturn version is considered the best, is the inclusion of a bonus game unlocked after finding some very hard to find trinkets known as Team Dolls.
 Along with Saturn Bomberman, Death Tank quickly became one of the best party games around, allowing for up to eight players simultaneously.
 It looked like a rather simple clone of Worms but with one very important tweak: real time attacks.
 Such a simple design choice made the game a frantic masterpiece, even going so far as making Powerslave a must-have in Japan where it was known as Seireki 1999: Pharaoh no Fukkatsu.
 In fact, there is more written about Death Tank in Japan than the game that hosted it.
 Alas, this was only present for the US Saturn release and only for those adept enough to collect the challenging Team Dolls.
 Do not despair; a remake has been released on XBox Live, fleshing out this developer side project into a fully featured game.

 Despite the fanboy's cries, each version is definitely worth playing.
 The DOS version was put into production first, and it being the least favourable of the three does not make it a bad game.
 The quality of the work put on shows.
 The sprite work is detailed with some very good animations, along with interesting level design that makes it more than simply a Doom clone many see it as.
 The Saturn version has gone down in history, if only for the Death Tank mini-game.
 Under the surface, it's also a revolutionary adventure way ahead of its time.
 The PlayStation version is very similar in game-play to the Saturn's but with some minor alterations to the levels making it different enough to be its own game.
-Its almost perfect emulated performance on PCs is also far better than that of the Saturn, which I've yet to adequately get running in such a way that I can share.
+It's an almost perfectly emulated performance on PC is also far better than that of the Saturn, which I've yet to adequately get running in such a way that I can share.

 After Powerslave, Lobotomy only released two more games for the Saturn: Duke Nukem 3D and Quake.
-Both are considered among the best "ports" of each game, but in truth they were re-built from the ground up using their own SlaveDriver engine.
+Both are considered among the best 'ports' of each game, but in truth they were re-made and re-built from the ground up using their own SlaveDriver engine.
 This cost a lot more money than they were anticipating having underbid themselves into liquidation.
 If only their business acumen matched their talent and enthusiasm.